wandyezj/wandyezj.github.io/docs/_posts/2023-04-26-intern-evaluation.md

 What criteria should be used to assess interns to make a reasonable hire / no-hire decision?
 It's important that these criteria are determined at the start of the internship.

 Many interns can be shaped to be effective employees.
-The question is how much effort does it take to shape them, and is it worth it?
+The question is: how much effort does it take to shape them, and is it worth it?

 ## Intern Evaluation Criteria